 Fiskars has even considered the best colour for a cutting mat: light grey.
 The majority of materials can be seen clearly when placed on this coloured surface.

 All crafters will need some form of measuring tool but storage space or easy transportation may be a consideration.
 This 24″ folding ruler has all the properties of a regular rotary acrylic ruler, but it folds up into an easy to store and easy to transport rectangular shape.

 Personally, I have snapped many long rulers into various parts so for me, this is a bonus.
 The ruler can be folded into a bag, stored on a shelf, or put into my sewing machine bag for class.
 The ruler can be partially unfolded so if you’re working in a small space, you won’t have 24″ of ruler catching other craft items on the work surface.
 If you’re in a class, you will impede less on your class mate’s personal space.
 It is light yet very robust!
 The hinges keeping the three sections together are very strong and flexible.

-The amazing journey that you will take when you become a patchworker will transform your life.
-The items you create will become heirlooms and if you’re into recycling, why not begin your first project with some recycled fabric?
-Mind you, there is a wondrous range of Fat Quarters just waiting to be cut into pieces and created into marvellous unique and highly original creations.
+The amazing journey that you will take when you become a patchworker will transform your life!
+The items you create will become heirlooms to be treasured for generations to come.
+If you’re into recycling, why not begin your first project with some recycled fabric?
+Mind you, there is a wondrous range of Fat Quarters just waiting to be cut into pieces and turned into marvelous, original creations!

 If you have the tools of the trade, then the sky is the limit! — Jennie Rayment

 Summary: If you’ve never tried it before, why not sign up for Jennie Rayment’s incredible beginners’ course on quilting patchwork and applique?
 Start with cutting and preparation, move onto a basic block, then build your confidence with more techniques!